yomotherboard/chromium-vim/doc/select.md

 1. Populate the selection list with a set of DOM elements that match a given css query:
 ```
 :selectset h2

+" this populates the selection list with all `h2` header elements from the page.
 ```
-		This populates the selection list with all `h2` header elements from the page.

 2. Navigate back and forth through these selections with `<C-j>` and `<C-k>`